ioer-dresden/carto-lab-docker/docs/quickstart.md

 **Recommended Environment:** A Linux-based system.
 For Windows users, we strongly recommend using the **Windows Subsystem for Linux (WSL)** for optimal performance and compatibility.

+!!! note
+    This is the quick start guide for those who are familiar with docker.
+For more detailed step by step instructions, see [Step by Step: Running the Container](docker.md#step-by-step-running-the-container).

 #### 1. Clone the Repository

 Open your terminal and clone the project repository from GitHub: